 The personal data of some customers is obtained from the following third parties:

-- Bristol City Council: where we service bikes on behalf of the council.
+- Local councils: where we service bikes on behalf of the council.

 - Your employer, organisation or workplace: where we service bikes on their behalf.